-- Use the Windows network connection repair utility.
+- Ensure that your own network cable is properly connected to your computer.
+If it's connected, disconnect it, and then reconnect it. - Use the Windows network connection repair utility.
 See your operating system's Help system for more information. - If your students can't see your class in SMART Notebook SE software, try connecting them manually.
-See Manually connecting to a class on page 75. - Contact your system administrator for help.
+See Manually connecting to a class on page 77. - Contact your system administrator for help.